T20 Blast: Whiteley's six sixes in an over in vain after Willey ton, plus round-up

 De Grandhomme's compatriot Grant Elliott then claimed 4-37 with the ball as Derbyshire were restricted to 177-4 in reply to lose by 20 runs, their second defeat in three days.

 "Ed is that kind of cricketer, he's quite carefree, goes out and is really aggressive.
-It was a punt today (to pick him) but it came off," Bears skipper Ian Bell told BBC WM.
+It was a punt, but it came off," Bears skipper Ian Bell told BBC WM.

 Elsewhere, Eoin Morgan hit seven sixes in his 59 for Middlesex, but Somerset's James Hildreth made 63 off 34 balls as they reached 166-5 off the penultimate ball to win by five wickets.